danhellem/github-actions-issue-to-work-item/README.md

 If a different name is used change the "name" field in "fieldValueByName" for Sprint or Story as needed.

+## Triggers

+Action is triggered on the following:
+  - issues that are opened, edited, deleted, closed, reopened, labeled, unlabeled, or assigned
+  - issue_comments that are created, edited, or deleted

 ## Example usage

 1. Add a secret named `ADO_PERSONAL_ACCESS_TOKEN` containing an [Azure Personal Access Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) with "read & write" permission for Work Items